Full-time psychology student and part-time Sims addict. Fell in love with "The Sims" in 2002 and never really stopped loving it.

 The patched .exe alone will get your game running, but not comfortably.
 A glaring issue is the game's built-in resolution, made for older CRT monitors with square displays.
 This will inevitably look blurry and ugly on a newer monitor, with a lot of empty space on your screen.

-To fix this, you must obtain a patched .exe file and edit a specific line of code inside the .exe using a hex editor.
+To fix this, you must obtain a patched no-CD .exe file and edit a specific line of code inside the .exe using a hex editor.
 Instructions as to how to do this are here if you feel up to doing it manually, however there is a simpler way for you to use this fix.